jinskip/stat545a-2013-hw06_inskip-jes/README.md

 * Figure 06: Sigmoidal cerebral reactivity by group: all groups [`sigmoidalAllGroupsETFReactivityNormoxia.pdf`](https://github.com/jinskip/stat545a-2013-hw06_inskip-jes/blob/master/sigmoidalAllGroupsETFReactivityNormoxia.pdf)

-It should be said that these are all kind of mid-stage exploratory figures - none of which are ready for print!
+It should be said that these are all kind of mid-stage exploratory figures - none of which are fit for print!

 There are some errors to be expected due to the fact that all types of fits do not work with all datasets.